CatarinaAnastacio/Pyhton_Project_Resistance/README.md

 python Project_final_resistance.py
 ```

-The program prints all genes that pass the 95 % coverage / 10× depth thresholds,
+The program prints all genes that pass the 95 % coverage and 10 depth thresholds,
 sorted by coverage, average depth, then minimum depth.

 ## Running the tests